 In general and in practice, yes.

-In some (very rare) cases, students holding a Bachelor´s degree with First Class honours may be admitted direct to the Ph.D. programme.
+In some (very rare) cases, students holding a Bachelor´s degree with First Class honours may be admitted direct to the PhD program.
 If you are entertaining this possibility, you should know that in your first year you will have to complete 18 credits (six courses) with a First Class average (at or above 80% in UBC grading system).
 Out of the 18 credits, 10 credits must be specifically graduate courses (500-level and above).
-In every case we can think of, students who fall into this category have enrolled instead in the M.A. or M.Sc. programme; there is then the possibility of transferring to the Ph.D. programme at the end of the first year, but the same criteria have to be met - so you will not be surprised to learn that, in practice, very few students choose this route.
+In every case we can think of, students who fall into this category have enrolled instead in the MA or MSc program; there is then the possibility of transferring to the PhD program at the end of the first year, but the same criteria have to be met - so you will not be surprised to learn that, in practice, very few students choose this route.

-After making our admission decision, we will recommend the successful candidates to the Faculty of Graduate Studies for final admission approval.
-You should also be aware of the fact that acceptance by the Department does not mean that you are automatically accepted by the Faculty of Graduate Studies.
-Perhaps in as many as 10% of the cases, especially those coming from universities with which UBC has had no previous experience, the Faculty of Graduate Studies will require additional information before formal acceptance.
+After making our admission decision, we will recommend the successful candidates to the Faculty of Graduate and Postdoctoral Studies for final admission approval.
+You should also be aware of the fact that acceptance by the Department does not mean that you are automatically accepted by the Faculty of Graduate and Postdoctoral Studies.
+Perhaps in as many as 10% of the cases, especially those coming from universities with which UBC has had no previous experience, the Faculty of Graduate and Postdoctoral Studies will require additional information before formal acceptance.

 Let us know your decision as soon as you can - then relax!
-Over the next few months we will send you full details about the university and the department, summaries of courses being offered in the coming year and suggestions for reading, advice on accommodation, etc.
+Over the next few months you will receive important details about the university, department, and orientation.

 At the Department of Geography we do not offer a Master of GIS, instead we offer Master of Science degrees, in which you can utilize GIS technologies.
 These Master students generally come into the program with a strong background/knowledge of GIS tools and they employ this knowledge in developing their research projects.

-For further information on the Master of Science programs, visit http://www.geog.ubc.ca/graduate/masters.html.
+Further information on the Master of Science programs.